-LTV1.
-Continued existence of human civilisation through sustainably low severity and probability of existential risks
+- LTV1.
+Continued existence of human civilization through sustainably low severity and probability of existential risks

 We now turn to intermediate objectives that could be important for achieving our vision of long-term impact.
 These intermediate objectives are not intended as necessary and sufficient conditions for achieving the long-term vision.
 Rather, they are intended as suggestions for the kinds of political institutions we might try to reach in the coming decades, on the way to the long-term vision.
 The first three intermediate objectives (IOs) relate to the management of GCRs and the last two relate to protecting and advancing the interests of all.

 Addressing existential risks

 Recall the broad categories of action that we could take in order to manage existential risks: Foresee, understand, prevent, prepare, respond, and recover.

 From this list, we can draw the first three intermediate objectives that we would like to achieve in the coming decades or sooner:

 - IO1.
 Proactive institutions that foresee, understand, and prevent existential risks

 - IO2.
 Well-prepared institutions that plan and prepare for ongoing, emerging and unforeseen existential risks

 - IO3.
 Resilient institutions that effectively mitigate catastrophes, preventing or reducing the severity of and recovering from global catastrophes